orchest/orchest/docs/source/index.rst

 -- `GitHub <http://www.github.com/orchest/orchest>`_
 -- `Community forum <https://community.orchest.io/>`_

-Orchest is an open source, cloud native, development environment built for data science.
+Orchest is a tool for creating data science pipelines.
 Orchest enables you to develop, train and run your models on the cloud without any knowledge of cloud infrastructure.

 .. toctree::